dfeyer/flow-debugproxy/README.md

 Development sponsored by [ttree ltd - neos solution provider](http://ttree.ch).

+This project is highly inspired by the PHP based Debug proxy: https://github.com/sandstorm/debugproxy thanks to the Sandstorm team.
+The goal of the Go version of the proxy is to solve the performance issue that the PHP version has.

 We try our best to craft this package with a lots of love, we are open to sponsoring, support request, ... just contact us.